danibcorr/Kinect-PowerPoint/README_EN.md

 ## ⚙️ Features.
 + Control PowerPoint using hand gestures detected by the Kinect.
-+ Support for a variety of gestures, including scrolling, selection, zoom and rotation.
++ Support for a variety of gestures.
 + Customization of gestures and associated commands.
 + Additional voice commands to control PowerPoint using speech recognition.
 + Works on Windows 10 and later versions.